oussemab20/flutter-app-fidelyo/README.md

 # comments :
-// login page (100% in view still the firebase settings)
+// login page (100% in view and firebase jsut staredt at 10% )
-// Register page (90% in view and firebase settings 80%)
+// Register page (100% in view and firebase settings 97%)